 - If you’re arrested, be polite and do what they say – but you don’t have to speak or answer any questions until you have a representative.

 - Heed purple flags on beaches – these mean dangerous pests like jellyfish, stingrays, and/or other venomous critters are in the water.

-- And the sun – use sunscreen, wear a hat, stay in the shade when it’s at full belt.
+- And the sun – use sunscreen, wear a hat, and stay in the shade when it’s at full belt.
 Sunstroke is miserable and possible in Miami but completely preventable.

 - Watch the news during hurricane season – June—November.
 Hurricanes literally tear the city up.
 Try not to be in South Florida during one.
-If you get stuck there, call the Hurricane Hotline ahead of time for advice on what to do and what areas the storm will hit.

 - Get yourself a sim card – if your phone’s not working, get one of these.
-They’re good for maps, emergencies, keeping in touch.
+They’re good for maps, emergencies, and keeping in touch.